 The course is organized into small precepts of 20 to 30 students.
 There is one course head who coordinates with all the instructors to write the exams.
 All students have the same homework assignments and take the same midterm and final exam.
 The midterm and final count for the bulk of your course grade, typically about 70%.
 These are graded by all the instructors together and one person grades the same question for all the students in the course.
 Typically there are small quizzes in precept, once a week or every other week.
 (Some semesters every section takes the same quizzes but in other semesters each preceptor writes his/her own quizzes.)
 Homework and quizzes typically count as about 30% of your grade.

-This is the usually the right course for students who took AB calculus in high school and got a 4 or 5 on the AP exam.
+This is the usually the right course for students who took AB calculus in high school and got a 5 on the AP exam.

-- Students with a strong interest in math as major who received a 5 on the AB calculus exam and have a SAT math score > 760 should consider an introductory proof-based course like 214 or 215.
+- Students with a strong interest in math as major who received a 5 on the AB calculus exam and have a SAT math score > 760 can consider an introductory proof-based course like 215 or perhaps 214.
 Consultation with the math placement officer is strongly advised.

-- Students who got a 4 on the AB exam should expect to work hard in this course.
-Depending on the circumstances, it may be advisable to start in 103 instead.
+- Students who got a 4 on the AB exam should take 103 instead.
+Even students who took BC calculus in high school find that they need to work hard in this course.
 See Placement and Prerequisites below.

 Most of the students in this course plan to major in science or engineering or economics.
-Math majors almost never take this course.
+Math majors rarely take this course, but it does happen.
 About half the students in 104 will continue on to 201 the following semester.

 In the fall semester, most of the students are incoming freshmen with AP credit for first semester calculus 103.
 In the spring semester about half the students are continuing from 103 in the fall.